faenrandir/a_careful_examination/documents/second_coming/failed_second_coming_predictions.md

 From [the Journal of Wilford Woodruff](https://catalog.churchofjesuschrist.org/assets?id=ed47e448-2936-4a1d-a4d8-4b5f96a8d1ac&crate=0&index=206) [Transcription by /u/japanesepiano]

-Also reported in Establishing Zion by Eugene Campbell (faithful scholar) on pg 194:
+Also reported in Establishing Zion by Eugene Campbell (an LDS-faithful scholar) on pg 194:

 > On 8 March (1857), Woodruff attended a meeting during which Young alluded to the city of Enoch and its inhabitants, which Mormons believe was physically removed from the earth because of righteousness.
 Young suggested that within 125 years the Saints along with the portion of the earth they occupied would be separated from the wicked.